Estevenson1994/Clothes-Store/README.md

 #total_cost - returns the total cost of all items in the basket including any discounts applied

 #invalid_voucher_message - this method is called if an invalid voucher is applied.
-It will a message explaining to the user why the voucher is invalid.
+It will return a message explaining to the user why the voucher is invalid.

 #voucher_is_invalid(voucher) - returns true if voucher is invalid depending on items in the basket

+## Challenges